William N. Valavanis: As a bonsai educator and artist

 Returning from another trip to Japan in 1978, the business' name was changed to "The International Bonsai Arboretum."
 By this time he had been an active member in and director of the influential Bonsai Society of Greater New York for several years.
 He now did a one-year stint as editor of that group's The Bonsai Bulletin.
 In the spring of 1979 Valavanis began publishing the quarterly International Bonsai magazine to further teach and disseminate classical bonsai art.
 A number of the articles are translated from the best Japanese bonsai magazines, allowing the world's first and longest-running independent English-language bonsai periodical to remain relevant and educational.
 Its circulation (in 2004) would be approximately 5,000.
+It would end its run in December 2020 with its 164th issue.
+Valavanis would briefly continue the format on-line before focusing on issues of his detailed blog with many color photographs.